jasonconny/deDuve/src/articles/pardon-my-french.md

     ![Andy Warhol, Billy Al Bengston and Dennis Hopper at the opening reception of "By or of Marcel Duchamp or Rrose Sélavy," Pasadena Art Museum, Pasadena, CA, 1963](/assets/img/01/andy-billy-dennis.jpg)

     <figcaption>
-        <strong>Andy Warhol, Billy Al Bengston and Dennis Hopper at the opening reception of "By or of Marcel Duchamp or Rrose Sélavy," Pasadena Art Museum, Pasadena, CA, 1963.</strong> Photo: Julian Wasser.
+        **Andy Warhol, Billy Al Bengston and Dennis Hopper at the opening reception of "By or of Marcel Duchamp or Rrose Sélavy," Pasadena Art Museum, Pasadena, CA, 1963.** Photo: Julian Wasser.
     </figcaption>
 </figure>